 Even our bravest patients give a shudder when they hear the words root canal.
 These restorative treatments have earned an unfair reputation for being extremely painful.
 At Ultimate Dental, we work hard to offer comfortable dentistry services to keep patients’ smiles whole and healthy, and we have good news about root canal therapy.
 It actually relieves pain and dental sensitivity for most patients.
-Skilled restorative dentist, Sammi Hadad, DDS, and our entire Brownstown Charter Township team offer effective dental services to relieve pain and renew oral health – yes – even root canals.
+Skilled restorative dentist, Dr. Hadad and the Ultimate Dental team offer effective dental services to relieve pain and renew oral health – yes – even root canals.
 If you’re interested in learning more, call to schedule an appointment with our team today.

 When are Root Canals Necessary?

 Root canal therapy is necessary when tooth decay or damage reaches the interior pulp layers of teeth.
 Within the pulp layers of the tooth, the nerve system runs out to the rest of the body, and when this nerve is directly accessed, the result is severe pain and sensitivity that can preclude root canal treatment.